brentxphillips/repos/data-collection.md

 Humanitarian AI members will **analyze** usage of IATI information fields, **map** data gaps and **recruit** humanitarian organizations to help fill gaps applicable to the program.
 Members will specifically work with organizations to **collect** information on targeted aid activities, **convert** the information into machine readable XML code and then help organizations **publish** the information to IATI.

+In connection with the program, members will also source queries from participants to use for training and testing and make data collected and queries availible to members and others for study...

 ## Program Focus

 The program is specifically interested in data streaming through IATI, an open data sharing framework setup by the humanitarian community through the **International Aid Transparency Initiative** that’s supported by the United Nations and mandated by many government development agencies.